samolego/Katara/README.md

 ## Acknowledgments

 - TarsosDSP library for audio processing
-- Made for my ❤️, Rebeka
+- Made for my ❤️, Rebeka (who also taught me to play guitar 😄)

 ## License